GaneshTappiti/notes-to-material/README.md

 - shadcn-ui
 - Tailwind CSS

+## Auto Q&A from Notes (New Feature)

+An experimental wizard flow lets you upload chapter-wise notes and (in production) generate exam-style questions (2M / 5M / 10M) plus sourced answers strictly from the uploaded PDFs.
+The current UI includes:

+- New job type selection: "Auto Q&A from Notes".
+- Generation settings (marks, counts, mode, sourcing toggles).
+- Preview step with mock generation (front-end only for now) showing FOUND / NOT_FOUND / NEEDS_REVIEW statuses and confidence.

+Backend responsibilities (to be implemented separately): OCR, embeddings, retrieval, guarded model prompting, validation, and export using the JSON schema in `src/types/autoqa.ts`.

+Database / persistence wiring is intentionally deferred.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/5fa4be83-e34b-4309-907d-2b424ecb5e69) and click on Share -> Publish.